-There really is nothing more satisfying than sipping on a cold glass of sweet tea after a long afternoon of playing on a hot summer day.
+There really is nothing more satisfying than sipping on a cold glass of southern strawberry sweet tea after a long afternoon of playing on a hot summer day.

-As a child, when I heard the screen door slam and the melodic chimes of ice cubes chinking against crystal, I knew my mama's sweet southern syrup was on its way.
+As a child, when I heard the screen door slam and the chimes of ice cubes chinking against the glass, I knew my mama's sweet southern syrup was on its way.

-As I've grown older, my sweet tea consumption eventually became a love for unsweet tea w/ several packets of artificial sweetener because I could have 457,000 of them without worrying a wink about how many calories I've consumed, but I really just want to drink the real stuff, ya know?
+As I've grown older, my sweet tea consumption has transitioned into a love/hate relationship w/ unsweet tea mixed with several packets of stevia because I could have 457,000 of them without worrying a wink about how many calories I've consumed, but I really just want to drink the real stuff, ya know?

-I've never been one to add anything other than sweetener (or booze) to my tea, but after one gulp of this I did an about face and forward marched myself straight back to the fridge for more.
+I've never been one to add anything other than sweetener (or booze!) to my tea, but after one gulp of this southern strawberry sweet tea, I did an about-face and forward marched myself straight back to the fridge for another glass...or three.

 It honestly tastes as if you are drinking a strawberry straight from the vine.